basuhoward/araldika/_armorial/trapani-galeo-feriol-igino.md

       Per pale: Gules, facing dexter, in pale a breast plate of armour topped by a plumed helmet all Or, and on a chief Azure, three mullets of the Second (GALEA); and of the First, in pale with hilt in base, a sword of the Second (FERIOL).
   crest:
     en: >-
-      Upon a helm affronté with open visor and mantling Argent, issuant from a baronial crest coronet, is set a breast plate of armour affronté topped by a plumed helmet, all Or.
+      Upon a helm affronté with open visor and mantling Argent, issuant from the coronet, is set a breast plate of armour affronté topped by a plumed helmet, all Or.
   supporters:
     en: >-
       Two lions salient Or.